ecmwf/aviso/docs/source/guide/overview.rst

 * Highly reliable - built for **time-critical** applications.

 Aviso is a client-server application.
 We refer to the notification server as Aviso Server while to the client application as Aviso Client or just Aviso.
 This user guide and the reference are focused on Aviso client.
-See more info on its architecture in :ref:`aviso_client`.
+More info on its architecture is available in :ref:`aviso_client`.

-The server system is based on a persistent key-value store where the events are stored, the key represents the product's metadata while the value, the product's location.
+The server system is based on a persistent key-value store where the events are stored, the key represents the event's metadata while the value, the event's payload.
-See more info on the server solution and its components in :ref:`aviso_server`.
+More info on the server architecture and its components is available in :ref:`aviso_server`.

 What could I use Aviso for?